Samsung/ONE/docs/howto/how-to-build-runtime.md

 $ sudo apt-get install cmake libboost-all-dev
 ```

 If your linux system does not have the basic development configuration, you will need to install more packages.
-A list of all packages needed to configure the development environment can be found in the https://github.com/Samsung/ONE/blob/master/infra/docker/Dockerfile.1804 file.
+A list of all packages needed to configure the development environment can be found in https://github.com/Samsung/ONE/blob/master/infra/docker/bionic/Dockerfile.

 Here is a summary of it